 Your photographer has one of the most important jobs at your wedding: to capture the joys of your big day so you can enjoy them for years to come.
-In fact, according to a 2017 Zola survey of over 750 engaged and newlywed couples, both groups ranked wedding photographer as the second most important element of their wedding.
-So, if you’re going to skip any standard wedding procedures, don’t let it be hiring a photographer.
+In fact, Zola's 2022 First Look Report, a survey of 3,300+ engaged couples, revealed 73% of couples are willing to splurge on their photographer.
+So, if you’re going to skip any standard wedding procedures to save on the cost of your wedding, don’t let it be hiring a photographer.
 The prices for wedding photographers can vary substantially—it really depends on what you want.
 Let’s break down how much a wedding photographer costs.

 Not all wedding photography packages are created equal.
-Now that you know the basic numbers, you’re probably determined to get the most for your money.
+Now that you know the basic numbers, you probably want to understand what you can expect for the investment.
 It’s important to really understand all the different pricing options and packages available to you.
 What’s included, what’s not included, and how much it all costs can vary widely from photographer to photographer.

 Some of the most important areas to consider when evaluating wedding photography packages include:

 Engagement photos are great for more than just announcing your upcoming nuptials (and getting some high-quality snaps of you and your SO).
 An engagement photo shoot is a great way to get to know your photographer and get comfortable in front of the camera ahead of your wedding.